Global stocks, euro slide on European summit doubts

 Decliners beat advancers by a ratio of about 3 to 1 on both the New York Stock Exchange and the Nasdaq in light trade.

-The CBOE volatility index, Wall Street's so-called fear index, shot up 12.5 percent to 20.38, and debt prices surged.
+The CBOE volatility index .VIX, Wall Street's so-called fear index, shot up 12.5 percent to 20.38, and debt prices surged.

 European equity markets also fell.

-The MSCI all-country world equity index slipped 1.4 percent, while its emerging market index also fell 1.4 percent.
+The MSCI all-country world equity index .MIWD00000PUS slipped 1.4 percent, while its emerging market index .MSCIEF also fell 1.4 percent.

 The price of the benchmark 10-year U.S. Treasury note rose 22/32 to yield 1.61 percent.
 The 30-year U.S. Treasury bond shot up 27/32 to yield 2.68 percent.